kanchanchy/kanchanchy.github.io/_pages/publications.md

 A Demonstration of GeoTorchAI: A Spatiotemporal Deep Learning Framework
 ------
-Published in ACM SIGMOD International Conference on Management of Data (SIGMOD 2023)
+Published in the ACM SIGMOD International Conference on Management of Data 2023

 Kanchan Chowdhury, Mohamed Sarwat